 This is aimed at groups who want to partake in the walks.
 Individuals who request a walk will then be invited to join planned group walks.

 Season of talks of local interest

-This was a new venture during the 2016 season.
-The schedule for 2017 is as follows:
+Our popular talks season.
+The schedule for 2018 is as follows:

 All talks take place at the Museum commencing at 7.30 pm.
 The admission fee is £3, which includes light refreshments.

 A regular feature of the Spring Bank Holiday at the end of May is the very popular meeting of Douglas motorcycle enthusiasts.